mousey/fifa-soccer-12-ultimate-team-data/README.md

 # FIFA Ultimate Team Player Statistics

 FIFA Ultimate Team exposes all player data via publicly accessible web services.
 This repository is here to help you build *your* ultimate team.
 Want to know who the tallest player is, the fastest, the best overall?
-Want to compare player data from previous seasons?

 You can use this information to hack player data too, but don't do that!